 Health Assessment/Sports Physical Statement (HASPS): A current HASPS, within one (1) year of registration is required for children 12 years old and under.
 If a current health assessment is not available at initial registration it must be completed within 30 days of registration.
 Health Assessments are good for three (3) years, as long as the child does not have any major health status change.
 Parents are to sign and date the health assessment annually, confirming that the child has not had any major health changes in the past year.
 A new health assessment is required at the fourth year (i.e. required year 1, 4,) and whenever the child's health changes.
+A new HASP is required every year for those children with a MIAT/SNAP.
 Well baby exams or school athletic physicals can be used in place of the health assessment if dated, signed and stamped by the health care provider and parent within one year.

-Children/youth participating only in the middle school/teen program and SKIES Unlimited programs are exempt from this requirement.
+Children/youth participating only in the middle school/teen program and SKIES Unlimited programs and without a MIAT/SNAP, are exempt from this requirement.